nightconcept/boba-site/project/boba-learn.md

 print(f"Updated health: {boba_dev.health}") // Outputs: Updated health: 75
 ```

-## Chapter 11: Structuring Your Project: Modules
+## Importing Functions and Modules

 As your programs grow larger, it becomes important to organize your code into multiple files.
 In Boba, the module system is designed to be simple and intuitive.
 The rules are: